 Signs You Need a Heating Repair

-Yellow pilot light – If your furnace is working properly, your pilot light should have a blue flame which indicates energy-efficiency.
+If your furnace is working properly, your pilot light should have a blue flame which indicates energy efficiency.
 If your pilot light flame is mostly yellow, orange, red, or green, then you have an issue.
 A yellow or flickering flame might indicate carbon monoxide production.
 As you probably know, carbon monoxide is odorless and can quickly cause carbon monoxide poisoning.

-Frequent cycling – If your heating system begins starting up and turning off repeatedly than it is experiencing frequent cycling.
-Issues that cause your furnace to run more often than usual, might be a clogged filter, poor air flow, or thermostat problems.
+If your heating system begins starting up and turning off repeatedly then it is experiencing frequent cycling.
+Issues that cause your furnace to run more often than usual, might be a clogged filter, poor airflow, or thermostat problems.
 Your heating repair specialist will inspect the system and figure out why it’s rapid cycling.

 When in doubt, it’s best to call a licensed and insured heating company to properly diagnose and repair any problem.